stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-Finally we expose the resultant work queues:
+Finally the resultant work queues are exposed:

 ```java
 @Bean